openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 }
 ```

-`adco` is a 12 digit number writen on the electricity meter (There might be two additional digits on the electricity meter, in this case the two last digits must be omitted to obtain 12 digits).
+`adco` is a 12-digit number written on the electricity meter (There might be two additional digits on the electricity meter, in this case the two last digits must be omitted to obtain 12 digits).
 The first 6 digits of `adco` can also be retrieved by pushing 6 times the `selection` button of your electricity meter, and the last 6 digits by pushing the `defilement` button.

 This `items` file links some supported channels to items: